shipclojure/simulflow/README.md

 ### Flows

-The core building block of voice-fn pipelines:
+The core building block of simulflow pipelines:

 -   Composed of processes connected by channels
 -   Processes can be: